top of page

 Why Color Psychology Matters in Print Design

 Unlike digital content that can rely on animation, audio, or video to engage viewers, print design must do all the heavy lifting through layout, typography, and — most critically — color.
+Here’s why your color choices really matter in printed media:

 1. Color Grabs Attention